ashdavies/talks/2025/06/beyond-the-ui/beyond-the-ui.md

 ^ Kotlin Multiplatform, relatively new kid on the block

-^ Stable from release 1.9.20 released on 1st Nov last year
+^ Stable from release 1.9.20 released on Nov 2023

 ^ But multiplatform isn’t a new concept…